-Table 1 to Table 4 summarize the device noise performance.
-Table 1 and Table 2 list the ADC measurement noise using the sinc3 digital filter at different data rates and different PGA settings, and Table 3 and Table 4 list the ADC measurement noise using the low-latency digital filter.
-Data are representative of typical noise performance at $T_A = 25$ °C using the internal 2.5-V reference.
+Table 1 and Table 2 summarize the device noise performance.
+Data are representative of typical noise performance at $T_A = 25^{\circ}\text{C}$ using the internal 2.5-V reference.
 Data shown are based on 512 consecutive samples from a single device with inputs internally shorted.
-Table 1 and Table 3 list the input-referred root mean square noise in units of μV{RMS} for the conditions shown.
-Note that peak-to-peak (μV{PP}) values are shown in parentheses.
-Table 2 and Table 4 list the corresponding data in effective resolution calculated from μV{RMS} values using Equation 1.
+Table 1 lists the input-referred root mean square noise in units of μV{RMS} for the conditions shown.
+Peak-to-peak (μV{PP}) values are shown in parentheses.
+Table 2 lists the corresponding data in effective resolution calculated from μV{RMS} values using Equation 1.
 Noise-free resolution is calculated from μV{PP} values using Equation 2.

-The input-referred noise (Table 1 and Table 3) only changes marginally when using an external low-noise reference, such as the REF5025.
+The input-referred noise (Table 1) only changes marginally when using an external low-noise reference, such as the REF5025.
 To calculate effective resolution and noise-free resolution when using a reference voltage other than 2.5 V, use Equation 1 and Equation 2: